TyrealQ/tyrealq.github.io/_publications/SMR_experience.md

 collection: publications
 category: manuscripts
 permalink: /publication/SMR_experience
-excerpt: 'Drawing on cutting-edge transfer learning and large language models, our research analyzed thousands of Tripadvisor reviews to decode what drives exceptional experiences at college football stadiums.
-The findings reveal that five-star ratings emerge from the interplay of positive game dynamics, well-maintained facilities, emotional intensity, and vibrant fan interactions.
-Notably, the study identified that addressing facility issues and safety concerns has the most significant impact on visitor satisfaction.
-This research provides event managers with both a comprehensive framework for understanding the fan experience and practical tools to enhance game day operations, bridging theoretical insights with actionable strategies for college football stadium management.'
+excerpt: 'Drawing on LLMs (transfer learning), we analyzed Tripadvisor reviews to identify the key drivers of exceptional college football game day experience.
+The findings revealed that top-rated experiences stem from a combination of engaging game dynamics, quality facilities, emotional atmosphere, and fan community.
+Critical to achieving high satisfaction is the effective management of facility maintenance and safety protocols.
+Our study provides event managers with both a comprehensive framework for understanding the fan experience and practical tools to enhance game day operations, bridging theoretical insights with actionable strategies.'
 date: August 2024
 venue: 'Sport Management Review'
 paperurl: 'https://www.tandfonline.com/doi/full/10.1080/14413523.2024.2386467'